 Helping schools and libraries get connected.

-The programImprove educational outcomes with affordable voice and data service.
+The programImprove educational outcomes with affordable data service.

 How schools and libraries can benefit.

-While outdated infrastructure and uncertain funding can make it a challenge to ensure voice and data service at your institution, eligible schools and libraries can use E-Rate to get a discount through T-Mobile—with no annual service contracts and no overage charges.
+While outdated infrastructure and uncertain funding can make it a challenge to ensure data services are available at your institution, eligible schools and libraries can use E-Rate to get a discount through T-Mobile—with no annual service contracts and no overage charges.

 Our partWe’ll guide you through the process of obtaining federal funding.